What if a human didn't even write the next phishing email you get?

 Why AI Is Making Cybercrime Easier

-AI basically removes that bottleneck.
+AI basically removes that bottleneck, which is the most important part.

 How Are Hackers Actually Using AI?